SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 @cha_core

 Spec is Pharo's user interface framework.
 It provides the building blocks for constructing UIs, from simple windows to complex tools like browsers and debuggers.
 With Spec, developers can capture the layout and the interactions between the elements that compose a UI.
-For example, clicking on an item list on the left will display detailed information about the selected item on the right.
+For example, with Spec developer can express that a tool has two elements: a list on the left and an element displaying information on the left and that clicking on an item list will display detailed information about the selected item.
+In addition, Spec supports the reuse of the UI interaction logic.
 Spec is the foundation of most tools in Pharo, such as the inspector, Spotter, the Pharo debugger, Iceberg, etc. In this short chapter, we place the key architectural elements of Spec in context.

 ### Spec architecture overview